MicrosoftDocs/power-automate-docs/articles/get-started-with-team-flows.md

 - Embedded - embedded connections are connections that are currently being used in the flow.
 - Other - other connections are connections that have been defined for a specific flow, but are not being used in that flow currently.

-If an owner removes a connection from a flow, that flow will be displayed in the *Other* connections list, where it remains until an owner includes it in the flow again.
+If a connection is no longer being used in a flow, that connection will be displayed in the *Other* connections list, where it remains until an owner includes it in the flow again.

 You can see the list of connections below the **Owners** list of a flow's properties:
      ![manage flow users](./media/get-started-with-team-flows/embeddedconnections.png)